 New Hampshire's 104 resident-owned manufactured-housing communities are nonprofit cooperatives that could benefit from group net metering.

 The Community Loan Fund supports this legislation.
-The Senate passed SB 98; it is now in the House Science, Technology and Energy Committee.
+The House and Senate passed SB 98.

 SB 118 – Increasing the allocation of tax credits that may be issued by the New Hampshire Community Development Finance Authority’s Community Development Investment Program